Coarse Personalization: Empirical application

-We now consider the case where the firm offers up to all eight treatments used in the experiment and reports it as the A/B testing benchmark in Figure \ref{fig:Profit-to-granular}.
-The A/B testing benchmark with one offered treatment is just the optimized blanket treatment among the discrete treatment arms at two dollars off.
+Second, we then consider the case where the firm offers up to all eight treatments used in the experiment as possible assigned treatments for segments, and we report it as the discrete treatments benchmark in Figure \ref{fig:Profit-to-granular}.
+This benchmark with one segment is just the optimized blanket treatment among the discrete treatment arms at two dollars off.
+Substantively, this benchmark represents the best we can do with policy learning with discrete treatment values because policy learning only leverages extant treatment arms from the RCT.

-We construct this A/B testing benchmark using the eight discrete treatments as possible treatments to assign.
-For example, for issuing three unique treatments, we combinatorially search through the $\binom{8}{3}=56$ possible combinations of treatments.
-For each combination of offered treatments, we form the segments by first computing the profits for assigning each individual to each offered treatment and then assigning the treatment that produces the highest expected profits to that individual.
-We sum the expected profits across the offered treatments and their assignments to get the total expected profits for that specific combination of offered treatments.
-Lastly, we choose the combination of the offered treatments that produces the highest profits as the A/B testing benchmark value.
+For example, to implement this procedure for three segments, we combinatorially search through the $\binom{8}{3}=56$ possible combinations of treatments.
+For each of these treatment combinations, we form segments by assigning the individual to the treatment that produces the highest expected profits.
+We calculate total expected profits by summing the profits across the segments.
+We then choose the most profitable combination of treatments as the discrete treatments benchmark.

-From Figure \ref{fig:Profit-to-granular}, we find that the A/B testing benchmark does better than segmenting on covariates, but performs significantly worse than segmenting on consumers' preferences, optimal treatment level, and our coarse personalization procedure.
-The difference between the A/B testing benchmark from our coarse personalization solution demonstrates the profit gain from allowing the treatments to be continuous which then allows optimization over which treatment values to offer.
+From Figure \ref{fig:Profit-to-granular}, we find that the discrete treatments benchmark does better than segmenting on covariates, but performs significantly worse than segmenting on consumers' preferences, optimal treatment levels, and our coarse personalization solution.
+These differences demonstrate the benefit of allowing the treatments to be continuous instead of preselecting the discrete treatment values.
+Our coarse personalization solution allows for optimization over the treatment values themselves; this generates additional profits for the firm and demonstrates the advantage of our solution over standard policy learning techniques.